andrewjahn/AndysBrainBook/docs/Matlab/Matlab_04_ControlStructures.rst

 Today we covered the basics of for loops; later on, you’ll learn how to use them in more sophisticated contexts, such as automating the analysis of an entire dataset.
 But no matter how complicated the analysis, every for-loop is built on the fundamentals you learned today.
 Try these exercises to develop your understanding:

-1. Type the following line of code: ``for i = ls; disp(i); end``.
+1. Type the following line of code: ``for i = [1:3:10]; disp(['sub-' i]); end``.
 Before you press Enter, think about what it will return.
 See if the output matches your prediction.
+What needs to be added to the code in order to display the appropriate subject numbers (e.g., sub-01, sub-04, etc.)?
+Show the code you used, and the output.

+.. for i = [1:3:10]; disp(['sub-' num2str(i,'%02d')]); end

-2. Write a for-loop to do the following for the numbers 1 through 3: Print the first number in the list, and then print the present working directory.
-Then, go up one directory.
-Repeat for all of the other numbers in the list.
+2. To begin this exercise, first type ``cd ~`` from the terminal to make sure you are in your home directory.
+Then, write a for-loop to do the following for the numbers 1 through 3: Print the first number in the list, and then print the present working directory.
+(Printing the working directory can be done with the code ``disp(pwd)``.)
+Then, go up one directory, print the present working directory, and go back into the home directory.
+Make sure this happens for each number in the list.
+Show the code and the output.

+.. for i = [1:3]; disp(num2str(i)); cd ..; disp(pwd); cd ~; disp(pwd); end

+3. We can use conditional statements to determine whether a certain preprocessing step should be run.
+For example, we might decide to use slice-timing correction if the repetition time for a volume is 2 seconds or greater (slice-timing correction, and preprocessing more generally, will be discussed in more depth in the SPM module).
+From the previous chapter, make sure you have loaded the SPM file by typing ``load SPM_SingleSubj.mat``.
+The repetition time can be found in the field ``SPM.xY.RT``.
+Create a conditional statement that will display the text ``Perform slice-timing correction`` if the repetition time is 2 seconds or greater, and display the text ``Do not perform slice-timing correction`` if the repetition time is less than 2 seconds.
+Show the code you used.

+..
+Something like this: if SPM.xY.RT < 2 disp('Do not perform slice-timing correction'); else disp('Perform slice-timing correction'); end.
+Other ways of coding this are acceptable, such as if SPM.xY.RT >=2 disp('Perform slice-timing correction'); else disp('Do not perform slice-timing correction'); end.

 Next Steps
 **********